Cooking Gorgeous

 Prepare the Grape Leaves

-• If using fresh grape leaves, wash them thoroughly and blanch them in boiling hot water for a couple of minutes, until they are softened and easy to fold.
+• If using fresh grape leaves, wash them well and blanch them in boiling water for a couple of minutes, until they soften and become easy to fold.
+Drain in a colander and leave to cool while you prepare the filling.

 Prepare the Meat Filling

-• Place the rice in a colander and rinse it under running cold water to get rid of the extra starch.
+• Place the rice in a colander and rinse it under cold running water until the water runs clearer.
+Let it drain well, then transfer it to a large bowl.

-• Add the minced meat, chopped onions, salt, freshly ground pepper, chili flakes (optional), tomato paste, olive oil (optional), and chopped herbs to the bowl.
+• Add the ground meat, onions, salt, black pepper, chili flakes, 2 tablespoons / 30 g tomato paste, olive oil if using, parsley, and dill.

-• Mix very well until everything is combined and set it aside.
+• Mix well until everything is evenly combined.

 Stuff and Roll the Grape Leaves

-• Dilute 1 teaspoon of tomato paste with 600 ml water and pour it over dolmas, until they are almost covered.
+• Dilute 1 teaspoon tomato paste in 2½ cups / 600 ml hot water and pour it over the dolmas.
+The liquid should almost cover them.

-• Bring it to a boil and gently simmer on low heat for an hour, or until the leaves are softened and the rice is fully cooked.
+• Bring to a gentle boil over medium heat, then reduce the heat to low.
+Cover and simmer gently for about 1 hour, or until the grape leaves are tender and the rice is fully cooked.

 Video